inickt/cs4500-wortham/Fish/Planning/player-protocol.md

 be sent when a player has unplaced penguins.
 The player that will place the penguin is determined by the TCP connection info of the client that sent this message.
-If the placement is invalid, that player will be kicked from the

-## Possible Player->Server Messages
-1. PlacePenguin: Places an unused penguin on the given tile.
-Can only be sent when a player has unplaced penguins.
-The player that will place the penguin is determined by the TCP connection info of the client that sent this message.
 If the placement is invalid, that player will be kicked from the game and have all their penguins removed.
 ```json
 {